Building 429: History

-Work with INO Records

-A press release dated September 10, 2008, stated that Building 429 had moved to INO Records after almost five years with Word Records.
-The self-titled album Building 429 was released on October 21, 2008, to mark the "new beginning" of the band with the new label.
+A press release dated September 10, 2008 stated that Building 429 had moved to INO Records after almost five years with Word Records.
+The self-titled album Building 429 was released on October 21, 2008 to mark the "new beginning" of the band with the new label.
 "End of Me" was the first single from the new album to be released to Christian AC and CHR radio outlets, followed by "Always".
 Soul-Audio, a Christian music publication, granted the album an average score, speaking highly of the band by saying "Forget the future—the present is pretty bright for this trio."

-Work with Essential Records

 Building 429 started out with Essential Records by releasing Listen to the Sound.
 Throughout 2011 and 2012, Building 429 released new singles "Listen to the Sound", "Right Beside You" and "Where I Belong".
 The single, "Where I Belong" was No. 1 on the Billboard NCA charts and was named the 2013 Billboard Magazine Christian Song of the Year.

 On June 4, 2013, Building 429 released We Won't Be Shaken, their eighth studio album.
 The CD debuted at No. 1 on the Billboard Christian Albums chart.

 On April 29, 2015 (in celebration of 4/29), Building 429 released "Impossible" as the single for their ninth studio album, Unashamed, which was released in September 2015.

-3rd Wave Music

-In 2019, Building 429 started an independent label called 3rd Wave Music which they currently release all of their material under.